ray-project/ray/doc/source/rllib-models.rst

     .. automethod:: variables
     .. automethod:: trainable_variables

-Once implemented, the model can then be registered and used in place of a built-in model:
+Once implemented, your TF model can then be registered and used in place of a built-in default model:

 .. code-block:: python